seferlab/TAD-callers-comparison/README.md

 # A comparison of topologically associating domain callers based on Hi-C data

 This Github repository is used for reproducing the results in the manuscript *A comparison of topologically associating domain callers based on Hi-C data*.
-If you have any questions for this Github repository, please feel free to contact with me (kun.liu AT mail.csu.edu.cn).
+If you have any questions for this Github repository, please feel free to contact with me emre.sefer@ozyegin.edu.tr

 ## prepare Hi-C data (scripts are in the prepare_data folder)